-The transport of patient specimens must be secure and dependable to guarantee accurate test results.
-This blog post will cover the essentials for preserving sample integrity, using proper containers and packaging to ensure safe handling during transit – all while adhering to necessary regulations when it comes to blood samples, urine or tissue specimens.
+The transport of patient specimens, including blood sample containers, must be secure and dependable to guarantee accurate test results.
+This blog post will cover the essentials for preserving sample integrity and using proper blood sample containers and packaging to ensure safe handling during transit, all while adhering to necessary regulations for blood samples, urine, or tissue specimens.

 Key Takeaways